 The comment came during a lengthy discussion of a proposed mask ordinance, which the council passed 5-2.
 Brandmire was one of the two no votes.

 Brandmire said that he was not making a reference to the Holocaust.

 “You’re blowing this way out of proportion.
 It’s absurd; there was no reference to Jews,” Brandmire told TC Jewfolk Tuesday afternoon.
 The point he said he was making was about “governmental overreach, mandates, and forcing citizens to comply with governmental directives that they disagree with.

 “I’m not anti-Semitic,” he continued.
 “I’ve been to Israel.
 I’ve been to Jerusalem.
 I’ve prayed at the Wailing Wall.”

 The Facebook post from #unitecloud Executive Director Natalie Ringsmuth has more than 130 comments.
 Throughout Tuesday afternoon, Brandmire has been responding to angry Facebook comments on the page of #unitecloud, an organization that “provides education and actionable steps to resolve tension and restore dignity to all people in Central MN,” according to the website.
 He maintained that he didn’t “use a bad reference nor any reference to race or culture.”

 Ringsmuth said that this is hardly the first run-in with Brandmire when it comes to divisive language.

 “This is one of many things,” Ringsmuth said.
 “What we’re looking for is a leader with more humility and consistently welcoming language.
 He doesn’t see that it’s anti-Semitic.
 As a Christian, I don’t get to decide what’s anti-Semitic.
-He deeply hurt our Jewish brothers and sisters by flippantly referring to not the so distant past of Holocaust.”
+He deeply hurt our Jewish brothers and sisters by flippantly referring to the not-so-distant past of the Holocaust.”